IDASLab/Web-of-Things-Middleware-Platform/README.md

 ### Software Architecture
-As depicted on [system architecture](#Architecture-of-WoT-Middleware-Platform), include three major layer as Application, Middleware, and Things layer that each of them is responsible to support some system functionalities.
+As depicted on [system architecture](#Architecture-of-WoT-Middleware-Platform), include three major layers as Application, Middleware, and Things layer that each of them is responsible to support some system functionalities.
 In following, we detail each layer.

 #### Application Layer